 This is active.
 The protesters are the subject.

-One important exception to this rule is when writing a lead involving legal processes, injuries or death.
+One important exception to this rule is when writing a lead involving legal processes, crime, injuries or death.
 In these cases, sometimes we prefer passive voice in order to keep a person as the focus of the lead.